brettz9/atyourcommand/README.md

 1. Allow storage of own "path" environment for greater portability across OS.
 1. Might add items like JSON-stringified array of current <script src>'s,
 <link href>'s or <html manifest> string.
-1. Support saving of own custom selector definitions (and eval-able retrieval behaviors?)
+1. Support saving of own custom selector definitions for contexts (and eval-able retrieval behaviors?) as well as custom selector definitions for node retrieval
 1. Option to view groups of selectors by output type (e.g., HTML string, URL, etc.), instead of just by concept (e.g., "image URL" and "SVG as string" being in same image group).